Lampasas District Court and County Court Plan

 All the Court appointed attorneys shall provide competent representation for their clients.
 An appointed attorney shall make initial contact with the defendant within 24 hours of the attorney’s receipt of notice of the appointment and shall personally interview the defendant within ten (10) business days of receipt of their first notice of appointment provided the defendant is incarcerated in a local detention facility.

-The attorney that is appointed on the case is expected to provide legal services for their client.
+The attorney that is appointed on the case is expected to provide legal services for his/her client.
 At the discretion of the Court and with the consent of the client, stand-in counsel may appear on behalf of the appointed counsel provided said counsel is capable of providing competent representation for the defendant.

 8. The Court Appointed Attorney List